 All employees are required to wear face masks while working on campus.
 Employees are expected to wear a face covering from the time they enter the campus, arrive at their office space, and whenever leaving their work space to move around common areas (e.g. hallways, stairwells, restrooms, etc.).
 Employees are required to wear facial coverings while walking on campus, regardless if they are walking alone or outdoors.
 If an employee is working alone in an office or other work area, the employee is not required to wear their facemask.
 Faculty must wear a face covering while teaching.

 Student Use of PPE

-- Suitemates and/or roommates are considered a family unit.
-Therefore, wearing a face covering is not required while occupying one’s own dorm room.
+- Suitemates and/or roommates are considered family units; therefore, face coverings are not required in one’s own dorm room.

-- Students working in segregated spaces (i.e., cubicles with walls, private library rooms, etc.) may remove their masks when alone in these settings.
+- Those working in segregated spaces (e.g., cubicles with walls, private library rooms, etc.) may remove their masks when alone there.

 Types of PPE

 Personal protective equipment (PPE) consists of face coverings/masks, face shields, gloves and gowns.
 Cloth coverings, bandanas and scarves are nonmedical grade.
 Students, faculty, staff and administrators will be provided with non-medical grade face coverings.

 - Per OSHA regulations, healthcare workers will be fit-tested for the N95 face mask.

 - Public Safety employees responding to medical distress calls will wear Level 3 face masks.

 - Healthcare workers and Public Safety employees will don full PPE (face mask, face shield, gown and gloves) when treating, evaluating and/or responding to a student or employee potentially infected with coronavirus.